FrugalX/ai_agents_ebook_draft/Generative_AI_Agents_TOC.md

 ## **5. Autonomous and Self-Orchestrated Multi-Agent Systems**
 5.1 What is Autonomy in AI Agents?
 5.2 Orchestration vs. Autonomy
-5.3 Example: An Event Planning System Using Multiple Agents
+5.3 Examples Using Multiple Agents
    - JavaScript: Event Planner with Autonomous Sub-Agents
    - Python: Research Assistants Coordinating Tasks